-This study is testing the safety of ALS-205.
-It is a randomised, double-blind, placebo-controlled, phase 1 study to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of single and multiple ascending doses of ALS-205 in healthy volunteers.
-This study is being run by a small pharmaceutical company, Alsonex, who have co-developed ALS-205 with Trent Woodruff.
+The Phase 1 trial tested the safety of ALS-205.
+It was a randomised, double-blind, placebo-controlled, phase 1 study to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of single and multiple ascending doses of ALS-205 in healthy volunteers.
+This study was run by a small pharmaceutical company, Alsonex, who have co-developed ALS-205 with Trent Woodruff.

-The study plans to enrol a maximum of 54 healthy volunteers (30 in the Single Ascending Dose (SAD) phase and 24 in the Multiple Ascending Dose (MAD) phase of this study).
+The study planned to enrol a maximum of 54 healthy volunteers (30 in the Single Ascending Dose (SAD) phase and 24 in the Multiple Ascending Dose (MAD) phase of this study).

 A possible treatment resulting from this study is years away.
-This is only a Phase 1 trial and is being carried out in healthy volunteers to validate the drug’s safety and identify the best dosing options.
-It is not until successful Phase 2 and 3 trials have been completed will we know the drugs true potential as a treatment.
+Only the Phase 1 trial has been completed in healthy volunteers to validate the drug’s safety and identify the best dosing options.
+It is not until successful Phase 2 and 3 trials have been completed that we will know the drug's true potential as a treatment.